sublimelsp/LSP-volar/README.md

 #### `LSP-volar (Debug): Show Virtual Files`

-Shows a tree view of all the internal virtual files associated with the currently opened `vue` file and allows for seeing their contents.
+Shows a tree view of all internal virtual files associated with the currently opened `vue` file and allows for seeing their contents.

 #### `LSP-volar (Debug): Write Virtual Files`